chromaui/learnstorybook.com/content/test.md

 Storybook is a fantastic tool for visual regression testing because every story is essentially a test specification.
 Each time we write or update a story we get a spec for free!

 There are a number of tools for visual regression testing.
-For professional teams we recommend [Chromatic](https://www.chromaticqa.com/), an addon made by Storybook maintainers that runs tests in the cloud.
+For professional teams we recommend [**Chromatic**](https://www.chromaticqa.com/), an addon made by Storybook maintainers that runs tests in the cloud.

 ## Setup visual regression testing

 Chromatic is a hassle-free Storybook addon for visual regression testing and review in the cloud.
 Since it’s a paid service (with a free trial), it may not be for everyone.
-However, it’s an instructive example of a production visual regression testing workflow and you can try it out for free.
+However, Chromatic is an instructive example of a production visual testing workflow that we'll try out for free.
 Let’s have a look.

 ### Initiate Git